ray-project/ray/doc/source/deploy-on-yarn.rst

     source environment/bin/activate

-Register the Ray head addresses needed by the workers in the Skein key-value store.
+Register the Ray head address needed by the workers in the Skein key-value store.

 .. code-block:: bash